vbrunschot/Write-Ups/HackTheBox/Celestial/README.md

 # Enumeration

 After browsing to the website we run into a 404.
-But after refreshing we get different message.
+But after refreshing we get a different message, some sort of formula.
 BurpSuite shows that on the first visit a cookie is set and after revisiting this is passed as a parameter.

 Removing the following from the get request resulted in an error.
 This tells us that the data appears to be unserialized.
 We also spot a username: ```sun```.
 ```